lucapette/lucapette.github.com/_posts/2017-02-06-all-i-have-done-wrong-running-a-product-team.markdown

 - We built things from our roadmap

 The problem lies in the tiny border between vision and roadmap.
-I think they need to overlap, they must compliment each other.
+I think they need to overlap, they must complement each other.
 And that's exactly why this has been so tricky for me.
 I struggled a lot with the concept as I could correlate with my CEO saying "we should do this because it's the right thing".
 It happened to me often while leading developers: to struggle between giving